jameskeaveney/RPi-Beam-Profiler/software/RPiBeamProfilerApp/README.md

-This is the readme file.
+This directory contains the code for the software to run the beam profiler.
+See the user guide for installation instructions.